Myth No. 1

 But AI is already writing financial news, sports stories and weather reports, and readers aren’t noticing.
 From the Associated Press to The Washington Post, it’s becoming increasingly common.
 AI is also producing “deep fake” videos — from invented speeches by politicians to pornography featuring celebrities’ computer-generated faces — that many people think are real.
 These rapid advances present significant concerns, shaking the public’s confidence in what they see and hear.
 As a 2017 Harvard study warned, “The existence of widespread AI forgery capabilities will erode social trust, as previously reliable evidence becomes highly uncertain.”

-the race for AI breakthroughs.
+The U.S. is falling behind in the race for AI breakthroughs.

 China’s national strategy to lead the world in artificial intelligence — which calls for “the training and gathering of high-end AI talent” — has elicited fear and loathing in the United States.
 “China’s prowess in the field will help fortify its position as the dominant economic power in the world,” Will Knight observed in MIT Technology review in 2017.
 Writing in the Hill, Tom Daschle and David Bier warned in January that “the U.S. government is behind the curve.”